 Once, a long time ago, I stood in the sky far above the world.

 I had come to New York on a class trip.
 The 6th-grade adventure.
 I was twelve.
-Permission slips were signed, the fees were paid and the pre-teens loaded onto a bus.
+Permission slips were signed, the fees were paid and the pre-teens were loaded onto a bus.
 A real bus.
 Not the school kind, the orange-yellow kind, the kind of bus with torn plastic upholstery that smelled like BO and ammonia.
-This was a real, honest to goodness bus with reclining seats and armrests and a shelf above your head to put your things; the kind with individual air vents and a bathroom in the back.
-And it smelled like pine trees; real pine trees, not cardboard trees the hung from rear-view mirrors.
+This was a real, honest-to-goodness bus with reclining seats and armrests and a shelf above your head to put your things; the kind with individual air vents and a bathroom in the back.
+And it smelled like pine trees; real pine trees, not cardboard trees that hung from rear-view mirrors.
 It was special.

 The trip took two hours from Philly to New York.
 Stay seated, don’t act up, talk, and have fun.
 Just do it quietly.
-When we reached the city, emerged from the tunnel, the whirlwind tour began.
-The statue of Liberty and Ellis Island, a 360-degree surround movie called “The Story of New York”, lunch at a “real” deli, St. Patrick’s Cathedral, then to the Towers.
+When we reached the city and emerged from the tunnel, the whirlwind tour began.
+The Statue of Liberty and Ellis Island, a 360-degree surround movie called “The Story of New York”, lunch at a “real” deli, St. Patrick’s Cathedral, then to the Towers.
 The tallest buildings on Earth.

 As we stood in line for the elevator to take us to the top we discussed the appropriate details.
 If you dropped a penny from the top would it crack the sidewalk?
 Could the wind blow you off the roof and send you flying like a kite?
 Rob Lawson, whose father was in construction and therefore knew this kind of thing, was the resident expert.
 Yes, he told us, not only could a penny crack the sidewalk but if it hits in just the right place, on the center of the head, it could split a man in two.
 Like a knife through butter.
 And yes, you could in fact be blown away by the wind, right out to the Hudson in fact, as long as you were wearing baggy clothes that is.
 At this point, shirts were tucked and hoodies zipped.